CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Methodology

+Since the \nsloss{} is highly non-convex w.r.t outputs and suffers from a large number of local minima, we want to turn off its importance in the beginning epochs to avoid getting stuck at poor local minima.
+We thus perform ``cold starting'' of $\lambda_C$, where its value is kept to 0 in the beginning epochs after which it is raised to a constant value, as given by the following procedure:

-where, $\lambda_{C0}$ is a hyper-parameter denoting the constant value of $\lambda_{C}$ after a sufficient number of epochs, $\alpha_C$ is a hyper-parameter that dictates the rate of growth of the sigmoid function, and $T_{a}$ is a hyper-parameter that controls the cutoff number of epochs after which $\lambda_C$ is activated from a cold start of 0.
+where, $\lambda_{C0}$ is a hyper-parameter denoting the final value of $\lambda_{C}$ after a sufficient number of epochs, $\alpha_C$ is a hyper-parameter that dictates the rate of growth of the sigmoid function, and $T_{a}$ is a hyper-parameter that controls the cut-off number of epochs after which $\lambda_C$ is activated from a cold start of 0.

-\paragraph{Overall Learning Objective:} Combining all of the innovations described above in designing and incorporating PG loss functions, we consider the following overall learning objective:
+\paragraph{Overall Learning Objective of \proposed{}:} After incorporating the adaptive tuning strategies of $\lambda_S$ and $\lambda_C$, the overall learning objective of \proposed{} can be written as: